 Registering With An Exchange/Broker

-Day trading is done on either an exchange or brokerage, which is a provider of the purchase and sale of assets.
+Day trading is done on either a Platform or brokerage, which is a provider of the purchase and sale of assets.
 Online exchanges are vast and very efficient, however, you have to be careful for which one you choose (See below for our comprehensive guide in picking the right broker for day trading).

 Enter in the information that is required for registration, which includes a valid email address, username, and pick a safe password that is not shared with anyone else (Sensitive fund data will be linked to this account).
 Once entered, navigate to your email and click on the ‘verification’ link that was sent to you.
 This will enable you to validate and get started with an initial account.